Intraocular Lens (IOL) in Amarillo, TX

 • 100% of patients will need reading glasses

-• Remember, this is a premium IOL and there is an out-of-pocket cost to you.
+• Remember, this is a premium IOL with an out-of-pocket cost to you.

 Can Each Eye Have a Different Multifocal IOL?